osskit/dafka-consumer/README.md

 # dafka-consumer
 Dockerized kafka consumer

-## Introduction
+## Overview
-Dafka-consumer is a dockerized Kafka consumer used to abstract consuming messages from a kafka topic.
+Dafka-consumer is a dockerized Kafka producer used to abstract consuming messages from a kafka topic.
+Using dafka-consumer, consuming messages is as simple as getting a POST request to your service, with the body of the request being the kafka message.

+### Motivation
+Why use this over just a Kafka client?
+* Abstracts away the messaging layer, could be replaced with RabbitMQ or any other producer.
+* Separates configuration, everything that's related to Kafka is encapsulated in Dafka and not the service itself.
+* When testing your service you only test your service's logic and not the messaging layer implementation details.

 <img width="754" alt="image" src="https://user-images.githubusercontent.com/15312980/175814180-7ca374ac-da3b-4ea4-a482-9396bfbe11c4.png">